 2. It’s quiet

 Have you ever found yourself adjusting your tv volume because the furnace kicked in & it sounds like you’re driving on the highway with the windows down?
 Or had to think twice about whether those clanks, tinks & groans you heard were from your radiator or some kind of paranormal activity?
 Well the good news is that by comparison, radiant floors are virtually silent.
 The bad news: if you’re still hearing those wooshes, clanks & groans, you might want to call in an exorcist.
+Another way of being energy efficient in the home would be to think about getting a cheap window replacement for a window that emits a lot of cold air.
+You want to have a warm house, especially in the winter.
+This will decrease fading in the home when it starts getting dark, reduce heating and cooling bills and will improve comfort.

 3. It’s energy efficient (often more so than conventional forced air systems)

 A radiant heat system by design is a much more effective method to distribute heat.
 Forced-air systems can efficiently heat the air, but they lose efficiency when you factor in distributing it throughout the house.
 Much of the energy ends up trapped in the air higher up in the room.
 We’ve all seen those “92% efficiency” ratings on a forced-air furnace.
 But all that really means is the furnace itself is efficient.
 It doesn’t have a whole lot to do with the method used to distribute the warmed air.
 Radiant heat systems can actually be as much as 30-40% more efficient than forced-air systems.
 Why the difference?
 Radiant heat warms the solid objects in the room which causes the air in the room to heat up as it comes in contact with those warmed objects.
 And because objects tend to hold heat longer than the air does, the system doesn’t need to work as hard.
+You need to make sure though that you have the right system for your house though.
+If needs be, it might be a good idea to check out someone like these HVAC contractors in cary nc to double check everything and make sure it is all working smoothly.

 4. It provides comfortable, even heat